-The North Star Board of Directors is proud to announce that the second annual North Star Ozzy Klate Memorial Fund application process has been initiated.
+The North Star Board of Directors is proud to announce that the third annual North Star Ozzy Klate Memorial Fund application process has been initiated.
 In 2016, Drs.
 Jonathan Klate and Carlotta Willis transferred the Ozzy Klate Memorial Fund to North Star: Self-Directed Learning for Teens.
 They would like to see the annual disbursements from this fund used to support the creative and spiritual activities of current older North Star teens and recent North Star alumni.
 There were four awards made in the inaugural year, 2017–2018.

 Drs.
 Willis and Klate’s son, Ozzy Klate, was a creative and spiritual young man who felt stifled by the limits of school.
 He died unexpectedly at age 17 due to a mysterious toxic reaction to the use of illegal drugs on December 15, 1994.

 Ozzy lived with his family in Amherst, Massachusetts, where he had been attending high school unhappily.
 Outside of school, by the time of his untimely death, he had written two novels, thousands of pages of poetry, and dozens of songs.
 He was an accomplished jazz musician, experienced mountaineer and wilderness trekker, alpine skier, solo international traveller, practitioner of Buddhist meditation, and activist for peace and social justice.
 He was also an inspiration to his friends, having been voted “Most Likely to Become Famous” in his high school class.